alicegiulia/dwave-training/README.md

   A small chain strength can cause broken chains : the chain of qubits behaving as one logical variables (so having all same values 0s or 1s) assume mix values, breaking the constraint.
   A large chain strenght can dominate the QUBO: bad solutions as it's difficult to find a minimum.

-// in Discrete Quadratic Modelws (dqm):
+// in Discrete Quadratic Models (dqm):
 - max number of variables (default: 3000)
 - max number of cases per variable (default: 10000)
 - max quadratic bias (default: 3B)